Skip to main content

 10 Python Scripts That Automate My Everyday Tasks

-About two years ago, I realized I was spending an embarrassing amount of time on repetitive computer tasks.
+About two years ago, I realized something embarrassing.
+I was spending hours every week on tasks a computer should've been doing for me.
 Renaming files.
 Resizing images for blog posts.
-Copying data from CSVs into spreadsheets.
+Copying data between CSVs and spreadsheets.
 Sending the same kind of emails over and over.
-Each task took maybe five or ten minutes, but when you add them all up across a week?
+Each task took maybe five or ten minutes on its own, but add them all up across a week?
 Hours.
 Gone.
-Poof.
+Completely wasted.

-So I did what any self-respecting developer would do -- I wrote Python scripts to handle the boring stuff.
-Some of these scripts save me 30 seconds.
+So I did what any developer with a mild automation obsession would do — I wrote Python scripts to handle the boring parts.
+Some save me 30 seconds.
 Others save me an hour every single week.
-The point is, once you write them, they just work.
-You run them, grab your chai, and come back to a finished task.
+Point is, once you write them, they just work.
+Run them, grab your chai, come back to a finished task.

-Here are the 10 scripts I use most often, with full code you can copy, modify, and start using today.
-I have kept every script self-contained so you can just drop it into a .py file and run it.
-Some need third-party libraries, and I have noted the pip install commands wherever necessary.
+Here are my 10 most-used scripts, with full code you can copy, modify, and start running today.
+Every script is self-contained — drop it into a .py file and go.
+Some need third-party libraries, and I've noted the pip install commands wherever that's the case.

 1. File Organizer by Extension